kubecost/docs/federated-etl.md

 Federated extract, transform, load (ETL) gives teams the benefit of federating multiple Kubecost installations into one view without dependency on Thanos.

+There are two primary advantages for using ETL Federation:
-For environments that already have a Prometheus instance, this ETL Federation may be preferred because the only dependency will be a single Kubecost pod for monitored cluster.
+1. For environments that already have a Prometheus instance, Kubecost only requires a single pod per monitored cluster
+2. Many solutions that aggregate Prometheus metrics (like Thanos), are often expensive to scale in large environments

 ## Kubecost ETL Federation diagram